voderl/tween-animate/README.md

 #### render

-In some situations, we need an animate can render its option.(only some property support render [from, to, time]);
+In some situations, we need an animate can render its option, so we get render function. but now render function is only provided for [from, to, time];

-Simultaneously,just for from and to property, if you get function after render, it will apply each element to get value
+Simultaneously,just for "from" and "to" property, if you get function after render, it will apply each element to get its value.

 ```js
 const base = Animate({